Skip to content

 Wear multiple layers

-Wearing several thin layers of clothing will keep you warmer than one thick layer, as the layers trap warm air between them.
+Wearing several thin layers of clothing will keep you warmer than one thick layer because the layers trap warm air between them.

 Wear a hat

-Most of your body heat is lost through your head so it's a good idea to always wear a hat when you're out and about.
+Most of your body heat is lost through your head so it's a good idea to wear a warm hat that covers your ears when you're out and about.

 Make sure your bed is warm